Is everything “baby, baby, baby” freaking you out? You can insure a bright future and gift yourself breathing room by considering Egg Freezing.

 - When should I begin the oocyte cryopreservation (egg freezing) process?

 If you are interested in having a family but are not ready to conceive and are age 30 or beyond, it’s reasonable to schedule an initial consult for an Egg Freezing cycle now .
 The success of egg freezing is directly related to the age at which you freeze your eggs, so the older you are the faster you should consider initiating a cycle.
 Even if the egg freezing process itself is not covered by your insurance plan there is very high likelihood that at least your initial consult will be covered.

 - How long will my eggs stay frozen?

 Your eggs are frozen through a process called vitrification (the state-of-the-art in egg freezing).
 Consider it an instantaneous freezing process.
 Because your eggs are frozen at such a low temperature all cellular activity has halted.
 So, there is no deterioration of your eggs.
 In short, they can be frozen indefinitely.

-As soon as we receive your form, we’ll get in touch with you to book your initial consult with Dr. Hessler or Dr. Chen.
+As soon as we receive your form, we’ll get in touch with you to book your initial consult with Dr. Cekleniak, Dr. Chen or Dr. Garrisi.